 Double room rates, which range from CAD$149-179 per night, include a freshly-made Continental breakfast.
 If you’d like to prepare other meals, you can use the separate guest kitchen, although you can also drive to downtown Hamilton — with plenty of dining options — in less than 20 minutes.

 You really don’t need to go anywhere, though.
 At Serenity Ranch B&B, if there’s anything guests need that Shane and Alan haven’t thought of, well, I haven’t thought of it either.
-Make your reservations directly with the property or you can compare rates and book through Expedia, Travelocity or Priceline.
+Make your reservations directly with the property or you can compare rates and book through a booking site like Travelocity.

 Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books, Moon Handbooks: Ontario and Living Abroad in Canada.
 Photos © Carolyn B. Heller.
 Serenity Ranch B&B, in partnership with Tourism Hamilton, hosted my stay for review purposes.